open2b/scriggo-site/doc/disassembler.md

 Syntax:  Recover v ; description: v = recover()
 ```

-As a special case, compiling the statement `defer recover()` the following assembler line is generated:
+As a special case, compiling the statement `defer recover()` the following assembly line is generated:

 ```go
 Recover DownTheStack v